AndrewWPhillips/eggql/README.md

 ## Why GraphQL?

 You are probably already aware of the advantages of GraphQL.
 In brief, it greatly facilitates **decoupling** of the backend (server) from clients.
-You create flexible building blocks (called **resolvers** in GraphQL) that allow queries to be constructed to (efficiently) access the data.
+The backend implements flexible building blocks (called **resolvers** in GraphQL) that allow queries to be constructed to (efficiently) access the data.

 ## Why Go?

-Go simplifies creating any sort of software, but is particularly useful for writing server software due to its unequaled concurrecny support.
+Go simplifies creating any sort of software, but is particularly useful for writing server software due to its unequaled concurrency support.

-Unfortunately, createing a GraphQL service can be cumbersome, even from Go.
+Unfortunately, creating a GraphQL service can be cumbersome, even with Go, until now...

 ## Why EGGQL?

 With EGGQL you don't need to worry about schemas, configuration files, transports, etc.  All you need is a struct (used to represent a GraphQL query) plus maybe a few field tags.

-# Examples

-Some of the things you can do with a few lines of code:
+Some things you can do with just a few lines of code:

-* serve static data such as strings, numbers, dates, etc (see **1.
-Hello** example)
+* serve static data (strings, numbers, etc) - see example below (**1.
+Hello**)
-* serve existing maps, slices and arrays as GraphQL lists (see **2.
+* serve existing maps, slices and arrays as GraphQL lists (**2.
 Friends**)
 * auto-generate ID field for lists (map key, slice index) (**3.
 BetterFriends**)
 * nested queries using nested structs (or pointers), slices or maps
 * create dynamic data including query parameters (**4.
 Dynamic Data**)
 * return meaningful errors, handle panics gracefully (**5.
 Handling Errors**)
 * use context.Context for timeouts and cancelation (**6.
 Context Parameters**)

+# Examples

 ## 1. Hello

-This server has a single GraphQL query of a static string.
-Note that the query name "message" is automatically generated from the field name `Message` of the struct.
+This demonstrates a single GraphQL query of a static string.
+Note that the query name "message" is automatically generated from the name of the `Message` field of the struct literal.

 ```go
 package main